sathviktn/Contacts-List/README.md

 Contacts-List is a MEAN app i.e, MongoDB, Express, Angular, and Node.JS are the technologies used.

 ## Set-up MongoDB-
-To set mongodb,
-refer this --> https://docs.mongodb.com/manual/tutorial/install-mongodb-on-windows/ for windows
-Create D:\data\db folders
-then in terminal, "C:\Program Files\MongoDB\Server\4.4\bin\mongod.exe" --dbpath="c:\data\db"
+To set mongodb, refer this --> https://docs.mongodb.com/manual/tutorial/install-mongodb-on-windows/ for windows. \n Create D:\data\db folders then in terminal, "C:\Program Files\MongoDB\Server\4.4\bin\mongod.exe" --dbpath="c:\data\db"
 If the MongoDB database server is running correctly, the Command Interpreter displays: